2017 Iranian presidential election: Results

 According to final results, 41,366,085 voted from a registered electorate of 56,410,234.
 Turnout was 73.33%.
 The Ministry of Interior announced results gradually after midnight (local time), after polls closed.
-Final results were announced at 8 June 2017.
+Final results were announced on 8 June 2017.

-Split percentages are from the Ministry of Interior of Iran, based on all votes cast.
-This is because 50%+ of all votes is needed to win the first round.

 Provincial votes

 The table below displays the official vote tallies by province:

 International votes

 The table below displays the official vote tallies by country: